Manage network

 10.10.0.0 0.0.0.0 255.255.255.0 U 0 0 0 eth1 -

-Run the command to retain the gateway connected to the network interface for external communication, and delete gateways on other network interfaces.
+Keep the gateway connected to the interface used for external communication and delete others:

 0.0.0.0 198.168.0.1 0.0.0.0 UG 100 0 0 eth0